danb0b/danb0b.github.io/_recipes/clam-chowder.md

 -   2 Tbsp minced parsley
 -   1 cup milk

-DIRECTIONS:\
+## Directions

 1. In a large saucepan, combine potato, onion, celery, salt, and water
 2. Cook covered till potatoes are tender, about 10 min.
 3. Mash slightly
 4. Add chowder, 1 cup milk, clams, and wine
 5. Heat but do not boil
-6. Stir in sour cream and sprinkle with parsley\
+6. Stir in sour cream and sprinkle with parsley